 Holidays and holiday weekends shall include New Year's, Easter, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas.
-The Contractor shall schedule his work so that lane closures will not be required during these periods, unless otherwise directed by the Engineer.
+The Contractor shall schedule his work so that lane closures are not required during these periods, unless otherwise directed by the Engineer.